Plactic relations for $r$-domino tableaux: Related background

 We next illustrate the forward and backward slides of Sch\"utzenberger's {\it jeu de taquin} \cite{Schutzenberger} without the definition.
 We remark that jeu de taquin slides can be used to give alternative descriptions of both the Robinson-Schensted algorithm and Knuth relations.
 The following theorem provided by Sch\"utzenberger in \cite{Schutzenberger} reveal this connection.

 \begin{example} Below we illustrate a forward slide on the tableau $S$ through cell $c_{12}$ and backward slide on the tableau $T$ through cell $c_{32}$. .1in

 \end{example}

-\begin{theorem} If $P$ is a partial skew tableau that is brought to a normal tableau $P'$ by slides, then $P'$ is unique.
+\begin{theorem} If $P$ is a skew tableau that is brought to a Young tableau $P'$ by slides, then $P'$ is unique.
 In fact, $P'$ is the insertion tableau for the row word of $P$. \end{theorem}